usc-csci114/labs-hunte2/lab1/README.md

 #### The objects

-You will need to add data memebers and method as needed to implement the functionality.
+You will need to add data members and method as needed to implement the functionality.
 The descriptions below may not be complete.

 ```
 struct ColorPixel {